opengovsg/verifySG/README.md

     ```
 - PostgreSQL in current setup is running within Docker container; no need to start up PostgreSQL manually.

+- Generate an admin key and set value in backend/.env file
+    ```
+    npm run on-backend -- generate-admin-key
+    ```

 ## Migrations

 ### Auto-generate migrations